rekola/nanoclj/README.md

 - Namespace definition uses TinyScheme syntax
 - License is BSD 2-Clause License instead of EPL
 - No type inheritance
-- list? returns true on a cons cell even if it is not a head of a list
 - No 32 bit floating point numbers or small integers
 - (identical 'a 'a) ; => true
 - All primitives are, in effect, interned (e.g. doubles and 32 bit integers)